 Resources for exploring diversity and inclusion at ASU are included below.
-For additional information on discrimination, harassment, and abuse, including what to do if you experience these are become aware of specific instances, the ASU has Office of Inclusion and Community Engagement has additional resources, including information about ways to report your concern, such as the ASU Hotline, Incident Report Form, and a Student Advocate you can talk with about your situation.
+For additional information on discrimination, harassment, and abuse, including what to do if you experience these are become aware of specific instances, the ASU Office of Inclusion Excellence has additional resources, including information about ways to report your concern, such as the ASU Hotline, including Report Form, and a Student Advocate you can talk with about your situation.

-- Dispelling Stereotypes video series - To Be Welcoming implicit bias classes from ASU/Starbucks Global Academy (30-60 mins each) - GPSA Justice, Equity, Diversity, and Inclusion initiatives - ASU's Office of Inclusion and Community Engagement website
+- Dispelling Stereotypes video series - To Be Welcoming implicit bias classes from ASU/Starbucks Global Academy (30-60 mins each) - ASU's Office of Inclusion and Community Engagement website